My 10 essentials for intermediate seamstresses

 It will also be necessary to make new holes in your belt, for example.

 The snap fastener pliers will allow you to easily place your snaps.
 It is essential for resin snaps.
-It is also possible to use it to set metal snaps, eyelets, or rivets if you choose a universal model.
+It can also be used to set metal snaps, eyelets, or rivets if you choose a universal model.

 10. The guide passer or the bias tape turner

-You will also make loops, ties, belts and turning them can sometimes be a hassle...
+You will also make loops, ties, belts, and turning them inside out can sometimes be tricky...
 So you will need a tool.
-The guide passer is a tool that will be very practical for turning ribbons, straps, braces, fabric belts, etc. that you have made.
+The guide passer is a tool that will be very handy for turning ribbons, straps, suspenders, fabric belts, etc. that you have made.

 The bias tape turner is also an excellent option.

-I advise you to make a small stock of consumable supplies: elastics of different sizes, a few meters of bias tape in classic colors, a few zipper pulls, buttons, a few spools of thread in basic colors... which will allow you to have on hand all the necessary equipment to start or finish your sewing projects whatever the time of day or night!
+I recommend making a small stock of consumable supplies: elastic bands in various sizes, a few meters of bias tape in classic colors, some zipper pulls, buttons, a few spools of thread in basic colors... which will allow you to have all the necessary materials on hand to start or finish your sewing projects no matter the time of day or night!

-There you go, you know everything about the equipment that was essential to me when I progressed in sewing.
+There you go, you know everything about the equipment that was essential to me when I advanced in sewing.

 I always use it with pleasure!